 - Basic Life Support for HealthCare Providers (BCLS)

 - Advanced Cardiac Life Support (ACLS)

 - Pediatric Advanced Life Support (PALS)

 - BCLS, ACLS, and PALS Instructor Courses

+- ECG for ACLS: Determining Lethal Cardiac Rhythms

 INFUSION THERAPY

 This non-credit, IV Refresher/Orientation workshop is offered four times a year for RNs and LPNs in response to the growing demand for an introduction to intravenous therapy skills and/or a "refresher."
 This course offers 3.5 hours of continuing education credit.